What is ASC 606?

-Under the previous law, if a company for example, sold a 12-month software product license in June 2016, it could apply only six months of revenue to its books.
-It would not be able to count the next six months of revenue until 2017.
+Under the previous law, if a company for example, sold a 12-month software product license, it could apply only six months of revenue to its books.
+It would not be able to count the next six months of revenue until the following year.
 But under ASC 606 it can count all the revenue at once.

 Implementing ASC 606 also has broad ramifications.
 Meeting the standard will impact not just your accounting and financial departments, but will impact your IT systems, HR policies and more.
 It’s these broader implications and unknowns that have many companies concerned.

 Know the scope of work required so you can assemble the right plan, team, and budget.
 Several factors will impact your resource allocation and cost calculations:

 - Contract evaluation requirements: You’ll need to develop a new rules-based framework for your accounting policies based on an assessment of your contracts.
 If your contracts are highly variable, will it be burdensome for the transition team to thoroughly evaluate each one and draft new policies accordingly?

 - Choice of transition method: The full retrospective and modified retrospective methods each have pros and cons, but both require significant implementation efforts.
 The full retrospective method requires restatement of the prior two comparative years (possibly three), while the modified retrospective method requires dual recordkeeping during the adoption year.
 Do you have the necessary systems and people in place?